 Under what is known as the licensed access scheme, our barristers can accept instructions from certain professional individuals and organisations licensed by the Bar Standards Board.
 All instructions received under the licensed access scheme will be accepted on the basis of the Bar Council’s Licensed Access Terms of Work.
 Further information on the scheme can be found on the Bar Standard Board’s website, including a list of licensees.

-To make a direct access enquiry, please use the direct access enquiry form.
+To make a direct access enquiry, please use our Contact Form.

 Once we receive your details, we will review your request and get in touch.
 If we think one of our barristers can assist you and deal with your case (under the direct access rules set by the body that regulates barristers, the Bar Standards Board) we will discuss with you the best way forward.

 The barrister may need a preliminary meeting or discussion by phone to establish if the matter is suitable for Direct Access.
 The barrister will advise you on any costs involved at this fact finding stage.

 We will undertake identity checks to comply with regulations concerning anti-money laundering and may in certain circumstances undertake credit checks.